 Our Core Management and Due Diligence Processes

-- OMV Group-wide (HSSE Policy, HSSE Directive, 14 HSSE Group Standards and a Group Procedure
+- OMV Group-wide HSSE regulations (HSSE Policy, HSSE Directive, Group Standards and Group Procedures)

-- OMV Petrom Corporate (four HSSE Standards and two HSSE Procedures)
+- OMV Petrom Corporate HSSE standards and procedures

-The first two categories contain the high-level minimum requirements for managing health, safety, security, resilience, and environment in the company.
-Furthermore, HSSE processes are defined on the process map in the OMV Group Management System.
-The HSSE Directive provides a framework for how the HSSE aspects are managed within OMV Petrom Group in order to protect people, environment, assets and reputation in line with our HSSE Policy, the Major Accident Prevention Policy and in view of our HSSE Vision “ZERO Harm – NO Losses”.
-The HSSE Directive and its annexes set out the principles and rules for the management of HSSE throughout the lifecycle of business and activities, including capital projects, mergers and acquisitions, providing also a set of standardized HSSE terms and definitions used within OMV Petrom and aligned with definitions used internationally across the industry and in sustainability reporting and the life-saving rules.
-The HSSE Directive is underpinned by a set of HSSE regulations and processes fully integrated into the overall Management System, establishing how HSSE shall be integrated in all business activities.
+The HSSE Directive provides a framework for how HSSE aspects are managed within the OMV Petrom Group in order to protect people, environment, assets and reputation in line with our HSSE Policy, with the Major Accident Prevention Policy and in view of our HSSE Vision “ZERO Harm – NO Losses”.
+The Directive sets out a set of standardized HSSE terms and definitions used within the company and aligned with definitions internationally used across the industry.

-We constantly focus on growing a genuine HSSE culture within our organization, by encouraging employees and contractors to speak up on any unsafe condition or action they observe.
-This can be done directly to line managers or through our Synergi tool, which facilitates the identification and sharing of lessons learned within the organization.
+We encourage employees and contractors to speak up on any unsafe condition or action they observe, either directly to line managers or through our Synergi tool.

-Our Health, Safety and Security approach and actions contribute to the following UN Sustainable Development Goals:
+Our Health, Safety, Security approach and actions contribute to the following UN Sustainable Development Goals:

 - SDG 8 – target 8.8 by having systems in place for labor rights and promotion of safe and secure working environments for all workers

-- SDG 12 – target 12.4 by employing a safe oriented and environmentally sound approach to management of chemicals and waste
+- SDG 12 – target 12.4 by employing a more sustainable management and efficient use of natural resources